5 Advantages of curing and smoking your own meat

 Curing and smoking meat at home saves money

-There’s traditional recipes for food you’d find at the local deli, plus innovative recipes that will inspire your creativity.
+There are traditional recipes for food you’d find at the local deli, plus innovative recipes that will inspire your creativity.

-What you won’t find in the book is complete menus and serving suggestions.
+What you won’t find in the book are complete menus and serving suggestions.
 This is a technique book that shows you how to create an ingredient from scratch like bacon (p.
 138) or salami (p.
 166), using traditional recipes that are adapted to the homestead kitchen.
 Once you have the finished ingredients, whether that’s Hot Smoked Rose-cured Beef (p.
 236) or Cider-cured Ham (p.
 195), you can use it in your own recipes.
 Here’s where Pinterest might help.
 (I really want to try that rose-cured beef, once my rugosa roses are producing.
 It sounds amazing!)

 If you are a homesteader, love to make food from scratch, and are looking for new ways to preserve the annual harvest, you’ll get lots of inspiration and workable recipes in the Curing and Smoking Handbook.
-But be warned, you may end up spending even more time on Pinterest, searching for DiY Smoke House plans and tantalizing bacon recipes.
+But be warned, you may end up spending even more time on Pinterest, searching for DIY Smoke House plans and tantalizing bacon recipes.

 Disclaimer: I received this book from Blogging for Books for this review.
 Nevertheless, this review represents my honest opinion of this book.